Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Related work

-In the NTK regime of training wide neural networks the network model essentially becomes a kernel model \cite{neal2012bayesian, jacot2018neural} with explicit kernels \cite{NIPS2009_kernel, NEURIPS2019_0d1a9651}.
-Several recent studies empirically verify and exploit power law assumptions for the NTK spectrum \cite{bahri2021explaining, canatar2021spectral, lee2020finite, nitanda2021optimal, jin2021learning}.
+In the NTK regime of training wide neural networks the network model essentially becomes a kernel model \citep{neal2012bayesian, jacot2018neural} with explicit kernels \citep{NIPS2009_kernel, NEURIPS2019_0d1a9651}.
+Several recent studies empirically verify and exploit power law assumptions for the NTK spectrum \citep{bahri2021explaining, canatar2021spectral, lee2020finite, nitanda2021optimal, jin2021learning}.
 Specific powers of eigenvalue decay and eigenfunction expansion coefficients for ReLU networks and some classes of target functions are derived in \cite{velikanov2021explicit}.

 \paragraph{Steepest Descent.} See \cite{kantorovich1964functional} for a general introduction to Steepest Descent.
-Convergence of the method to a period-2 oscillatory regime was proved by \cite{akaike1959successive} in the finite-dimension setting and by \cite{ pronzato2001renormalised} in the strongly convex infinite-dimensional setting.
-In the non-strongly convex case, convergence of the iterates to a solution (if it exists) was proved in \cite{fridman1952steepest}.
-In \cite{kammerer1971steepest} an explicit $\|\mathbf w_n-\mathbf w_*\|^2=O(n^{-1})$ bound is proved in the non-strongly convex case under assumption $\|\widetilde A^{-1}\mathbf f_*\|<\infty$; our Theorem \ref{th:sdumain} can be viewed as a generalization of this result.
+In a general non-strongly convex case, convergence of the iterates to a solution (if it exists) was proved in \cite{fridman1952steepest}.
+In \cite{kammerer1971steepest} an explicit $\|\mathbf w_n-\mathbf w_*\|^2=O(n^{-1})$ bound was proved in the non-strongly convex case under assumption $\|\widetilde A^{-1}\mathbf f_*\|<\infty$.
+The $O(n^{-\zeta})$ convergence upper bound under a power-law spectral condition was proved in \cite{gilyazov2013regularization} using moment inequalities from \cite{krasnoselskii52approximate}.
+Our approach in Section is \ref{sec:sd} is rather different from these works and relies on the observation that SD converges to a period-2 oscillatory regime.
+This effect was established by \cite{akaike1959successive} in the finite-dimensional setting and by \cite{ pronzato2001renormalised} in the infinite-dimensional setting.
+Compared to \cite{gilyazov2013regularization}, our approach is applicable under our slightly weaker spectral assumption \eqref{eq:rhozeta1} and additionally proves the tightness of the loss upper bound.

 \paragraph{Heavy Ball.} Multi-step methods have long been used in numerical linear algebra.
 As a method of optimization for general (non-quadratic) problems, Heavy Ball was proposed in \cite{polyak1964some}.
-HB can be interpreted as a simplest method with the momentum term \cite{qian1999momentum}.
-The paper \cite{flammarion2015averaging} introduced a general family of methods that includes HB with $\beta_n= 1-2/n$ as well as averaged GD \cite{polyak1992acceleration}.
-Some variants of GD with momentum are optimal with respect to averaged case optimization scenarios \cite{pedregosa2020acceleration, lacotte2020optimal}.
+HB can be interpreted as a simplest method with the momentum term \citep{qian1999momentum}. \cite{flammarion2015averaging} introduced a general family of methods that includes HB with $\beta_n= 1-2/n$ as well as averaged GD \citep{polyak1992acceleration}.
+Some variants of GD with momentum are optimal with respect to averaged case optimization scenarios \citep{pedregosa2020acceleration, lacotte2020optimal}.